Hepburn Springs: Sport

-The local Australian Rules Football team is the Hepburn Burras who play at the Laurie Sullivan Recreation Reserve in 20th St, competing in the Central Highlands Football League.
-In summer the Hepburn Cricket team also play at the reserve.
-Hepburn football and cricket clubs have been successful clubs in the early twenty-first century.
+The local Australian Rules Football team is the Hepburn Football Club (nicknamed the Burras) who play at the Laurie Sullivan Recreation Reserve in 20th Street, competing in the Central Highlands Football League.
+In summer, the Hepburn Cricket team also play at the reserve.
+Hepburn football and cricket clubs were successful clubs in the early twenty-first century.

 Golfers play at the course of the Hepburn Springs Golf Club on Golf Links Road.